 Adjust the following parameters:

-• The show_every_n_batchesset number of program groups to be output by the neural network.
+set number of program groups to be output by the neural network.# Number of Epochs

 num_epochs = 128